Advaith-RN/pes_asic_class/README.md

 - Format used in the semiconductor industry to represent the layout and design of integrated circuits at a highly detailed level.
 GDSII files contain information about the geometric shapes, layers, masks, and other essential details that make up the physical layout of a chip.
 - Tools : Klayout, Magic

-##### The Hardware needs to understand what the Application software is saying it to do.This relation can be eshtablished by System Software
+##### The Hardware needs to understand what the Application software is saying it to do.This relation can be estabalished by System Software

 ____System Software____
 - OS : Operating System : Handles IO, memory allocation, Low level system function